Chattanooga in Hamilton County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Education • Notable Buildings.
 A significant historical month for this entry is January 1779.

 Location.
 35° 4.427′ N, 85° 10.957′ W. Marker is in Chattanooga, Tennessee, in Hamilton County.
-Marker is on Bonny Oaks Drive (Tennessee Route 317), on the right when traveling east.
+It is on Bonny Oaks Drive (Tennessee Route 317), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 5114 Bonny Oaks Drive, Chattanooga TN 37416, United States of America.
 Touch for directions.

 Also see . . .
 Official, non-profit website created for the boys and girls of the former Bonny Oaks School.
 (Submitted on January 7, 2008, by Kevin W. of Stafford, Virginia.)

-Photographed By Prof Photographer for set of postcards, circa 1960's
+Photographed by Prof Photographer for set of postcards, circa 1960's

 6. Bonny Oaks Office Building